- From Field to Flavor: How Are Spices Made - February 18, 2024

 MSG Symptom Complex: Recognizing and Addressing Potential Adverse Reactions

 MSG symptom complex, previously known as Chinese restaurant syndrome, refers to a collection of mild, transient symptoms some people claim to experience after consuming MSG.
 These symptoms may include headaches, facial flushing, sweating, palpitations, chest pain, numbness, and nausea.
+When it comes to disease, it’s kind of big deal.
+Here’s an article that might alleviate your concerns about MSG.

 It’s crucial to emphasize that scientific evidence connecting MSG to these symptoms is inconclusive, and many studies have found no correlation between MSG consumption and symptom manifestation.
 However, if you are among the few who feel that you might have a sensitivity to MSG, it’s a good idea to reduce or avoid MSG consumption and seek alternatives that yield a similar umami flavor.